mikeyoung304/plate-order-system-v1/VOICE_ORDER_README.md

 1. Make sure your browser has permission to access the microphone
 2. Check the browser console for any errors
-3. Verify that your OpenAI API key is valid and has access to the Whisper API
+3. Verify that your Deepgram API key is valid and has access to the Whisper API

 ### Server returns 500 error

 1. Check the server logs for any errors
-2. Verify that your OpenAI API key is valid and has access to the Whisper API
+2. Verify that your Deepgram API key is valid and has access to the Whisper API
 3. Make sure the .env file is being loaded properly

 ### Environment variables not being loaded

 1. Run the fix_voice_order.sh script
 2. Check if python-dotenv is installed
-3. Verify that the .env file exists and contains the OPENAI_API_KEY
+3. Verify that the .env file exists and contains the DEEPGRAM_API_KEY